 My current responsibilities include:

-I am also active in research in higher education particularly in relation to the first year and higher education policy issues.
+I am also active in identifying and contributing to scholarship of teaching in higher education particularly in relation to the first year and higher education policy issues.

 I have a particular interest in matters related to: teaching and learning issues, perceptions about higher education, first year students and widening participation.

 HERDSA member since 2008, Secretary of South Australian group from 2013 - 2018 and involved in the committee organising the HERDSA 2018 conference held in Adelaide.

 In 2014, 2015 and 2016 I ran a Special Interest Group, titled "Implementing First Year Ideas and Resources In Practice SIG" at the First Year in Higher Education Conference and STARS conferences.

 I have been a researcher and/or lead on a number of funded research projects in areas covering preparing academics to teach, first year student expectations and experiences, first in family students, flourishing in a second language and learning analytics.
 I am responsible for co-facilitating two communities of practice.
 One is related to teaching and supporting first year students and the other to learning analytics.
 Most recently I have worked on the development of a First Year Support Strategies portal housed in the Flinders LMS (FLO) and accessible to all.
 The site provides a range of resources related to teaching first year students as well as examples on their potential use.
 My teaching and research interests are closely aligned to my passion for supporting academic staff interested in ensuring students from diverse backgrounds succeed at university.